Investiture Honors Four Endowed Faculty Members

 Four Michigan State University College of Natural Science (NatSci) faculty members—Jeffrey Freymueller, Dalton Hardisty, Allen McNamara and Songqiao “Shawn” Wei—were formally invested as endowed faculty members at a ceremony held March 21 at MSU’s Wharton Center.

-Freymueller, the Thomas A. Vogel Chair for Geology of the Solid Earth, and Hardisty, McNamara and Wei, all Endowed Professors of Geological Sciences, are faculty members in NatSci’s Department of Earth and Environmental Sciences (EES).
+Freymueller, the Endowed Chair for Geology of the Solid Earth, and Hardisty, McNamara and Wei, all Endowed Professors of Geological Sciences, are faculty members in NatSci’s Department of Earth and Environmental Sciences (EES).

 “NatSci is proud to welcome and honor these four outstanding individuals,” said Phillip Duxbury, NatSci dean.
 “We are most grateful to the donors whose generosity made it possible to establish these prestigious positions so that we could attract such exceptional scientists to our ranks.”

 “This is an extraordinary opportunity for our department,” added David Hyndman, EES chair.
 “Through the generous gifts of our alumni, we’ve been able to greatly strengthen the entire department, especially in the realm of deep subsurface geophysics.
 It’s something that we never imagined coming together but it became a reality because of the incredible support provided by our anonymous donor and other key benefactors.”